David Galloway (American football)

-David Lawrence Galloway (born February 16, 1959) is an American former college and professional football player who was a defensive end in the National Football League (NFL) for ten seasons during the 1980s and early 1990s.
-Galloway played college football for the University of Florida, and earned All-American honors.
-A second-round pick in the 1982 NFL Draft, he played professionally for the St. Louis/Phoenix Cardinals and the Denver Broncos of the NFL.
+David Lawrence Galloway (born February 16, 1959) is an American former professional football player who was a defensive end for 10 seasons in the National Football League (NFL) during the 1980s and early 1990s.
+Galloway played college football for the Florida Gators, earning All-American honors.
+A second-round pick in the 1982 NFL draft, he played professionally for the St. Louis/Phoenix Cardinals and the Denver Broncos of the NFL.

 Early life

 Galloway was born in Tampa, Florida in 1959.
 Both of Galloway's parents died before he was 10 years old, and he was cared for by his two older sisters.
 He attended Brandon High School in Brandon, Florida, where he was a standout high school football player for the Brandon Eagles.
 Galloway was six feet, three inches tall and weighed 225 pounds in high school; he was a dominating athlete in basketball, football and track.
 As a senior for the Eagles in 1977, he was an all-state, prep All-American defensive lineman in football, led Hillsborough County in basketball dunks, and helped the Brandon Eagles to an 18–2 conference basketball title, and threw the shot and discus for the track team.